-People often assume that a Last Will and Testament (“Will”) is the most effective estate planning tool for passing on their assets to their beneficiaries and the template to structure their estate planning goals.
+Many people assume that a Last Will and Testament (“Will”) is the most effective estate planning tool for passing on their assets to their beneficiaries and the template to structure their estate planning goals.
 However, any thorough estate planning discussion should include a review of the benefits of a revocable trust, as relying solely on a Will to transfer your assets has some potential disadvantages.
+There are four key benefits of a revocable trust that might make it the best solution to meet your estate planning goals.

 In the event that you become disabled and are unable to manage and control your property, assets that you have placed in a revocable trust will be controlled by someone you have previously and purposely chosen to serve as a successor trustee (most likely a trusted family member or friend).
 Your chosen successor trustee can step in immediately and without court intervention to manage your property.
 In essence, if you are incapacitated, a revocable trust acts similar to a Power of Attorney by allowing someone to be named your successor trustee to assist you in managing your assets held in the revocable trust during your lifetime.